Expedition Tours Packing List

 - Extra outfits, pack light!

-- Laundry detergent (we will supply an ample amount on tour and have it available for you)
+- Laundry detergent (we will supply an ample amount on Expeditions and have it available for you)

 - Protein bars or snacks for each day (will be supplied on tour)